P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 Category: Programming
 Tags:     python, testing, c
 pic:      pytest-cunit
-Summary:  In this post I will describe my approach to C unit testing using pytest as test runner.
+Summary:  In this post I will describe my approach to C unit testing using pytest.
+In particular, we get to see how to gracefully handle SIGSEGVs and prevent them from stopping the test runner abruptly.
+Furthermore, we shall try to write tests in a Pythonic way.

 [TOC]